jamest/BreakFast/README.md

 Configuration
 --------

-See config.yml

-defaults:
-- drop-enabled: determines if drop is enabled or disabled when Break *Fast* is enabled.
+- **defaults.drop-enabled** : determines if drop is enabled or disabled when Break *Fast* is enabled.

 Permissions
 --------